Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Here, we will introduce such Japanese-only events by season.
 We will also tell you about traditional events held at milestones in life.
 Let's take a fresh look at events that are familiar to Japanese people's lives.

-There are various types of events in Japanese culture, including historical events that have continued since ancient times, annual events, and events that mark important milestones in one's life.
+There are many different types of events in Japanese culture, some of which have a long history, some of which are annual events, and some of which are important milestones in one's life.
 At first, we will divide these Japanese events into "traditional events," "annual events," and "life rituals," and explain the characteristics of each.

 Traditional Events